 But how can this Google search operator help?

-First of all, it allows you to come up with various ideas for your own reports, and can even provide new product ideas.
+This command allows you to generate various ideas for your own reports and even discover new product ideas.

-Then, it will help you discover the competitors’ top website pages that address a certain topic.
-Go through each page, writing down their great ideas, and then write even better content pieces, which provide even more value for the reader.
+It also helps you discover your competitors’ top web pages that address a particular topic.
+Analyze each page, take note of their great ideas, and then create even better content pieces that provide more value to the reader.

 Search Results Exclusions

-This operator prevents the pages that contain the excluded words (specified by you) from showing up in Google’s search results.
-It allows you to find content pages that include your target keywords or phrases, but don’t contain the unwanted keywords or phrases.
+This operator prevents pages containing specified excluded words from showing up in Google’s search results.
+It allows you to find content that includes your target keywords or phrases but excludes unwanted keywords or phrases.

 Syntax: keyword(s) –unwanted word(s)

-Let us pretend that you plan to write and publish a book, but you aren’t interested in publishing for Kindle; in this case, you would use a search string like the one below:
+Let us pretend that you plan to write and publish a book but aren’t interested in publishing for Kindle.
+You would use a search string like the one below:

-The example above shows how easily it is to exclude a specific brand, product or service from the search results pages.
-Use this search operator to determine which national or international suppliers haven’t signed contracts with your local competitors, for example.
+The example above shows how easy it is to exclude a specific brand, product, or service from the search results pages.
+Use this search operator to determine which national or international suppliers haven’t signed contracts with your local competitors.
 Then, get in touch with them and become their reseller.

-As an example, if your competitor’s name is Kemykals, Inc. and you are a paint importer, you would use a search string like this:
+If your competitor’s name is Kemykals, Inc., and you are a paint importer, you would use a search string like this:

 The Cached Content Operator

-Often times, the website you are interested in is just temporarily offline, but you need to access its content right now.
-The good news is that Google’s cache operator makes all of this possible.
+Often, the website you are interested in is temporarily offline, but you need to access its content immediately.
+The good news is that Google’s cache operator makes this possible.

 Syntax: cache:domain